 - Begin by asking your neighbors if they would participate in the program.

-- Contact the Sheriff’s Office for help in training members in home security and reporting skills and for information on local crime patterns.
+- Contact the Sheriff’s Office for help in training members in home security and reporting skills, as well as information on local crime patterns.

-- Arrange a meeting to be held at a residence or local church or park facility.
+- Arrange a meeting to be held at a residence, local church or park facility.

 - Select a coordinator and block captains who are responsible for organizing meetings and relaying information to members.

-- Recruit members, keeping up-to-date on new residents and making special efforts to involve the elderly, working parents, and young people.
+- Recruit members, keeping up with any new residents and making special efforts to involve the elderly, working parents and young people.

-- Work with local government or Law Enforcement to put up Neighborhood Watch signs, usually after at least 50 percent of all households are enrolled.
+- Work with local government or Law Enforcement to put up Neighborhood Watch signs, usually after at least 50% of all households are enrolled.

 What do we look for?

 - Someone screaming or shouting for help.